Life isn’t always straight forward. A bit of a cliche I know, but it’s so true!

 All we do know is that I have hardly any new bone turnover and that is causing my bones to become incredibly dense and unhealthy…..dead in fact!

-Now my tongue has decided to grow a crater.
-My biopsy reveals deep, intense infiltrative inflammation and ulceration.
+In 2019 my tongue decided to grow a crater whivh resembled a squamous cell carcinoma.
+The pain and discomfort was incredible.
+My biopsy revealed deep, intense infiltrative inflammation and ulceration.
 A benign painful tumour.
-No one knows how long it will take to heal.
+No one knew how long it would take to heal.
+It took 12 months and it still flares from time to time.

 Back to 2016…The Right Decision